Skip to content

 npm list react-dom

-📱 Check React Native Version
+📱 React Native / Expo

-React Native uses its own versioning and libraries.
+Two different versions to track here.
 To check React Native version, you can run:

 npm view react-native version